 The treatments for IDC fall into two main types:

 - Systemic treatments for IDC are applied throughout the body, targeting any cells that may have traveled and spread from the original tumor.
-Systemic treatments are effective at reducing the likelihood that the cancer will return once it has been treated.
+Systemic treatments are effective at reducing the likelihood that the cancer will return after treatment.
+Options include:

-- Surgery is used to remove the cancerous tumor and determine whether the cancer has spread to the lymph nodes.
+Surgery removes the cancerous tumor and determines whether cancer has spread to the lymph nodes.
 Surgery is typically the doctor’s first response when dealing with IDC.
-It takes about two weeks to completely recover from a lumpectomy and three to four weeks to recover from a mastectomy.
+Surgical options include:

 - lumpectomy, or removal of the tumor